1. Plate tamp new gravel as needed to reduce settling.

 Summary:

 For most residential slabs and light-duty commercial projects, 6-gauge 6×6 welded wire mesh provides an excellent balance of strength, cost, and ease of installation.
+It is especially effective in controlling shrinkage cracks, and improving durability.

 Phone: (865) 384-3602